 Who we are and what we do

-CoMoUK is the national charity for the public benefit of shared transport such as car clubs and bike share schemes.
+CoMoUK is the national charity for the public benefit of shared transport, including car clubs, shared bike/e-bikes, e-scooters schemes, ride share, DDRT and mobility hubs.

 We work collaboratively with national, regional, transport and local authorities as well as the private sector to further these social, economic and environmental benefits.
 We do this via accreditation, research, policy, guidance, engagement and advocacy.